JieZhang010/JieZhang010.github.io/_pages/awards.md

 {% include base_path %}

 # Honors & Awards
+- 2025, Championship Award in IEEE SaTML Anti-Backdoor Challenge
+- 2025, Young Scientist Award of the Chinese Society of Image and Graphics (CSIG)
+- 2025, Second Prize in the Science and Technology Progress Award by the China Computer Federation (CCF)
 - 2024, First Prize in CSIG Natural Science Award
 - 2024, Second Prize in China Railway Society Science and Technology Progress Award
 - 2024, Gusu Leading Talent Award